naanmohammed/Hello-world/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank Mahdi(@Abdelaziz-Ali) and Asiimwe Mark (@As1imwe-Mark) for their support in the project.
+I would like to thank Mahdi(github.com/Abdelaziz-Ali) and Asiimwe Mark (github.com/As1imwe-Mark) for their support in the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>